ca-r-b/Memedia/README.md

 - BATAC, Carlo Antonio R.
 - BACAY, Mishi

-Description:
-- A simple web application for meme browsing.
-It makes use of MongoDB and JavaScript, while offering features such as user authentication, posting, and other CRUD operations.

 How to run Memedia LOCALLY:
 - Unzip the Memedia.zip.
 - Open command prompt (cmd).